 The United Nations General Assembly declared 2022 as the International Year of Artisanal Fisheries and Aquaculture (IYAFA 2022).
 IYAFA 2022 aims to highlight the role small scale fishers play to the contribution of achieving zero hunger. https://www.fao.org/artisanal-fisheries-aquaculture-2022/home/en/ This global initiative aims to uplift the voices of small scall fisher folk to support their engagement in fisheries equitably and sustainably.

-With support from arche Nova, Katosi Women Development Trust has supported the women of Kiziru Women’s Group and Nezikokolima Women’s Group to acquire a legal sized boats to engage in legal fisheries as fish remains one of the main sources of livelihood in many of the landing sites.
-Rural fisher communities are characterized by staggering levels of poverty which necessitated a sustainable intervention.
-The boats will be collectively managed by the women’s groups to support their reengagement into the fisheries sector.
+With support from arche noVa, Katosi Women Development Trust has supported the women of Kiziru Women’s Group and Nezikokolima Women’s Group to acquire a legal sized boats, nets and engines to engage in legal fisheries, to sustain livelihoods and fisheries resources.
+The boats will be collectively managed by the women in groups to support their re-engagement into the fisheries sector.

 Justine has been a member of Muwumuza women’s group since 2014.
 31 years old, married and mother to 4 children aged between 2 and 17 years, she is also a daughter of a late member of the group who passed away in 2020 due to challenges to access medical care during the COVID-19 lockdown.

 While growing up, Justine watched her late mother provide services for events with other group members.
 Her mother was also a KWDT tank mason trainer and the proceeds from all her work made a difference in the welfare of Justine and her seven (7) siblings.
 So, when she came of age, she was determined to join the same group as her mother to benefit from the group.